kubedb/docs/docs/guides/qdrant/volume-expansion/overview.md

 2. `KubeDB-Provisioner` operator watches the `Qdrant` CR.

-3. When the operator finds a `Qdrant` CR, it creates a `StatefulSet` and related necessary stuff like pods, PVCs, secrets, services, etc.
+3. When the operator finds a `Qdrant` CR, it creates a `Petset` and related necessary stuff like pods, PVCs, secrets, services, etc.

-4. Each StatefulSet creates a Persistent Volume according to the volume claim template.
+4. Each Petset creates a Persistent Volume according to the volume claim template.
 This Persistent Volume will be expanded by the `KubeDB` Ops-manager operator.

 5. Then, in order to expand the volume of the `Qdrant` database, the user creates a `QdrantOpsRequest` CR with the desired new storage size.